 If being stuck indoors means there’s lots of unused energy bouncing around, then a walk across Tennyson Downs and the Needles Headland is sure to burn it off.
-But if you need to refuel for the trip back, our tea-room at the Needles Old Battery is open each weekend this winter (Thurs-Sun 11am-3pm) and every day for half term (18 Feb-3 Mar, 11am-3pm).
-It serves warming meals, refreshing drinks and lots of yummy cake, as well as award winning scones – all of which should keep out the winter chill and get even the youngest of walkers back across the downs (park at either Highdown Pit carpark (SZ325856) or Needles Landmark Attraction).
+But if you need to refuel for the trip back, our tea-room at the Needles Old Battery is open each weekend this winter for takeaways (Sat & Sun 11am-3pm) and every day over February half-term (13-21 Feb 11am-3pm).
+It serves warming snacks, refreshing drinks and lots of yummy cake, as well as award winning scones – all of which should keep out the winter chill and get even the youngest of walkers back across the downs (park at either Highdown Pit carpark (SZ325856) or Needles Landmark Attraction).

 Borthwood Copse is a magical place even in the winter.
 There are lots of big trees to climb, fallen branches to make dens from, and red squirrels to spot.